 - Is there potential in your business for flexibility in staffing, such as a mix of permanent and labour hire employees?
 This could help you ride out any dips in demand and manage wage bills, yet be fully resourced when there’s an uptick in activity.
 Keep a weather eye on labour availability in your industry though.

 The Australian economy train may be pulling into Recession Station soon, or it may speed past to Business-as-Usual Central.
 Either way, a bit of planning and preparation will make for a smoother journey for your business.

-To pre plan your cash flow needs, check out our flexible range working capital loans to give you control and peace of mind in case of a recession.
+To pre plan your cash flow needs, check out our flexible range of solutions including Flexi Working Capital Loans, Asset and Equipment Finance, Banjo Express and more to give you control and peace of mind in case of a recession.